MRC-Epid-it24/intake24/docs/developer/source-code.md

 ## Dependencies

-Intake24 dpendencies are set up with `pnpm`.
+Intake24 dependencies are set up with `pnpm`.

 Install `pnpm` using built-in `npm` or see [pnpm docs](https://pnpm.io) for further installation options.